Consumer Guide to the Legal Fee Arbitration Program Pamphlet

 HOW DOES BINDING FEE ARBITRATION WORK?

 Binding arbitration means that the involved parties agree to accept the decision of the arbitrators.
 In the Bar’s program, after the parties agree to arbitrate and they file the required forms with the program administrator, one or more arbitrators are chosen to hear the case.
 If the dispute is $15,000 or less, one arbitrator is appointed to hear the case.
 If the amount is more than $15,000, then a panel of three arbitrators is appointed, one of whom will be named chair.
-If both parties in a dispute worth more than $15,000 agree, then a single arbitrator can be appointed to hear that case.
+If both parties in a dispute in excess of $15,000 agree, then a single arbitrator can be appointed to hear that case.
 Likewise, a party can request that a panel be appointed to hear an extraordinary case involving $15,000 or less.
 In all cases where there is a three-member panel, at least one member must be a non-lawyer and one must be a lawyer.

 The arbitrators will hear testimony from both sides and take evidence from which they will make a decision.
 The only question the arbitrators will address is the “fair and reasonable value” of the lawyer’s services.
 Complaints about an attorney’s conduct or possible ethical violations should be filed through The Florida Bar’s Lawyer Regulation Department.